facebook/react-native-website/docs/the-new-architecture/backward-compatibility-fabric-components.md

 ### <a name="dependencies-ios" />iOS

-The Apple platform installs Fabric Components using [Cocoapods](https://cocoapods.org) as dependency manager.
+The Apple platform installs Fabric Components using [Cocoapods](https://cocoapods.org) as a dependency manager.

 Every Fabric Component defines a `podspec` that looks like this: